hygieia/hygieia/pages/hygieia/collectors/library-policy/nexus-iq-collector.md

 ### Setup Instructions

+## Fork and Clone the Collector

+Fork and clone the Nexus IQ Collector from the [GitHub repo](https://github.com/Hygieia/hygieia-oss-nexusiq-collector).

 To configure the Nexus IQ Collector, execute the following steps:

 *   **Step 1: Change Directory**

-Change the current working directory to the `nexusiq` directory of your Hygieia source code installation.
+Change the current working directory to the `hygieia-oss-nexusiq-collector` directory of your Hygieia source code installation.

 For example, in the Windows command prompt, run the following command:

 ```
-cd C:\Users\[username]\hygieia\collectors\library-policy\nexusiq
+cd C:\Users\[username]\hygieia-oss-nexusiq-collector
 ```

 *   **Step 2: Run Maven Build**